yansievre/yansievre.github.io/pages/about.md

 # **About Me**

 Hi, I am **{{ site.author.name }}** :wave:,<br>
-a game developer fueled by a passion for video game design and development, stemming from my mathematics background in Istanbul.
-From my early days animating characters in Roblox to my current role at Kolibri Games, I've immersed myself in various facets of game development.
-My journey has seen me develop core systems, create editor tools, and architect code with a focus on automation and intuitive design.
-I'm often sought after for my problem-solving skills and knack for understanding complex systems.
-With experience spanning multiple disciplines, I consider myself a multi-disciplinary wizard, capable of navigating pipelines and communicating effectively across departments.
-Let's collaborate to bring captivating worlds to life.
+a versatile game developer with a strong mathematics background, blending coding expertise and creative design skills.
+I have experience in developing core systems and architecting intuitive code, as well as creating editor tools, producing visual effects, and rigging and animating characters.

+Known for my problem-solving abilities and creative experimentation, I thrive in cross-disciplinary collaboration.
+With a diverse skill set spanning technical and artistic domains, I consider myself a jack of all trades in game development.
 <div class="row">
 {% include about/skills.html title="Primary Skills" source=site.data.programming-skills %}
 {% include about/skills.html title="Other Skills" source=site.data.other-skills %}